ShivSingh96/webhook-fastapi-k8s/README.md

-Perfect — let's make it *legendary*. 📜🔥

-Here’s the **full README.md** draft based on everything we went through:

----

 # FastAPI Kubernetes Admission Webhooks (Validating + Mutating)

 > **A journey from scratch to success — facing real-world hurdles, solving them, and documenting them to help others.**